 The CycleOps training mat is 36” x 65” and weighs 8 lbs.
 It’s easy to fold which makes for easy storage and is also easy to clean like most rubber mats.

 It’s great for protecting your floors from grease, sweat, or debris but is too thin to absorb significant amounts of noise.
 If you live in an apartment and are relying on your mat to quiet your workout, you’re better off going with a thicker mat.

 Also, this mat can slip at times so if you’re using your exercise bike for interval training and need a mat to keep you (and your bike) securely in place, you’re better off paying a little bit more for a heavier mat like the RevTime one below.

 RevTime Fitness Equipment Mat

-- Made of heavy duty SBR and EPDM rubber, real rubber,...
+- It is made of heavy duty SBR and EPDM rubber, which...

 The RevTime mat is a higher-end mat that weighs 12-lbs and will keep you pedaling in place.
 It’s easy to clean and designed for heavy abuse.

 It’s made entirely of rubber and can be used on any type of floor including carpet.
 It only comes in one color (black) and is available in several different sizes: 6’x8′, 6’x6′, 6’x4′.

 The biggest drawback to the RevTime mat is that it can stink… even after months of use.
 If you train hard and need a mat that can handle the abuse, and you have a properly ventilated workout area, this mat is your best bet.

 - Water Resistant - Impervious to sweat and spilled water...